citp/privacy-policy-historical/o/op/ope/operationsmile.org.md

 **Communications Preferences**

 We strive for accurate, respectful and relevant communications with our donors.
 We occasionally exchange donor lists with select nonprofit groups.
-If you would like to correct or update your personal information, modify your mailing preferences, or if you do not wish to participate in our list exchange activities, please contact our Donor Relations Team at 757-321-7645, Monday-Friday, 8:30-5:30 p.m.
+If you would like to correct or update your personal information, modify your mailing preferences, or if you do not wish to participate in our list exchange activities, please contact our Donor Relations Team at 888-677-6453, Monday - Saturday 8:30 a.m. - 11:00 p.m.
+EST, Sunday 8:30 a.m. - 5:00 p.m.
 EST, please [contact us](http://www.operationsmile.org/about_us/contact-us/) or alert us via postal mail at our headquarters.

 ### EXTERNAL LINKS